rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	* Depth of field, AO Shine, and Fake Glboal Illumination are really a matter of personal taste.
 	* Don't be afraid to try lower FAST_AO_POINTS (minimum: 2) and turn off bounce lighting if you want really fast AO.
 Even very low quality AO can make the image look better (but keep strength <= 0.5).
 	* Be careful with the advanced ambient occlusion settings; what looks good in one scene may be too much in another.
 Try to test changes in different areas of the game with different fog and light levels.
+- If using fake GI but with game's builtin Ambient Occlusion instead of Glamayre's, and the game has options the pick a stronger one as, as Fake GI can reduce the effect of Ambient Occlusion if applied afterwards.

 Benchmark
 ---------